 Wash walls and baseboards with a mild cleaner.

-Hand wash the bathroom floor using the proper tools, such as an old toothbrush for removing stuck-on “gunk,” such as hairspray and other products often used in the bathroom
+Hand wash the bathroom floor (if you can) using the proper cleaner and tools, such as an old toothbrush, to remove stuck-on “gunk,” such as hairspray and grime, under your baseboards.

 Bedroom